-The Glob knows about repositories (see the Repository function) and source directories (see the Variant-Dir function) and returns a Node (or string, if so configured) in the local (SConscript) directory if matching Node is found anywhere in a corresponding repository or source directory.
+The Glob knows about repositories (see the Repository function) and source directories (see the VariantDir function) and returns a Node (or string, if so configured) in the local (SConscript) directory if a matching Node is found anywhere in a corresponding repository or source directory.

-The ondisk argument may be set to False (or any other non-true value) to disable the search for matches on disk, thereby only returning matches among already-configured File or Dir Nodes.
+The ondisk argument may be set to a value which evaluates False to disable the search for matches on disk, thereby only returning matches among already-configured File or Dir Nodes.
 The default behavior is to return corresponding Nodes for any on-disk matches found.

-The source argument may be set to True (or any equivalent value) to specify that, when the local directory is a VariantDir, the returned Nodes should be from the corresponding source directory, not the local directory.
+The source argument may be set to a value which evaluates True to specify that, when the local directory is a VariantDir, the returned Nodes should be from the corresponding source directory, not the local directory.

-The strings argument may be set to True (or any equivalent value) to have the Glob function return strings, not Nodes, that represent the matched files or directories.
+The strings argument may be set to a value which evaluates True to have the Glob function return strings, not Nodes, that represent the matched files or directories.
 The returned strings will be relative to the local (SConscript) directory.
 (Note that This may make it easier to perform arbitrary manipulation of file names, but if the returned strings are passed to a different SConscript file, any Node translation will be relative to the other SConscript directory, not the original SConscript directory.)